How to Get Along in an HOA

 Justice.
 Order.
 Kindness.
 Generosity.
 Can parliamentary procedure deliver these results?
 (Photo by Tingey Injury Law Firm)

-Homeowners’ Associations (HOAs) are notorious breeding grounds for hostility and disagreement.
+Homeowners’ Associations are notorious breeding grounds for hostility and disagreement.
 Comedians make jokes about it.
 Advice columnists offer tips on how to manage it.
 Lawyers make big bucks trying to resolve it.
 Why are HOAs so ripe for conflict and adversity?
 Simply put, HOAs are made up of people and people sometimes have a hard time getting along, and the larger the group or the more diverse the worldviews, the harder it can be.
-As community consultant Diana Leafe Christian reports in her book on communities, Creating a Life Together, 90 percent of intentional communities fail— in large part because of conflict.
+As community consultant Diana Leafe Christian reports in her book on communities, Creating a Life Together, 90 percent of intentional communities fail—in large part because of conflict.
 An intentional community is a group of people, like us, who have chosen to share resources, in our case, a farm.
 As a community we face an overwhelming set of challenges.
 The odds are stacked against us, and the statistics predict our failure.

 “If I were to make one recommendation to a group of folks trying to live on land together… it is to seek out education and training on how to make decisions together.”
 Diana Leafe Christian